litmuschaos/litmus-go/experiments/generic/pod-network-latency/README.md

 <th> Documentation Link </th>
 </tr>
 <tr>
- <td> Pod Network Duplication </td>
+ <td> Pod Network Latency </td>
- <td> This experiment causes network duplication using pumba.
-It injects network duplication on the specified container by starting a traffic control (tc) process with netem rules.
-It Can test the application's resilience to duplicate network </td>
+ <td> This experiment causes flaky access to application replica by injecting network delay using pumba.
+It injects latency on the specified container by starting a traffic control (tc) process with netem rules to add egress delays.
+It Can test the application's resilience to lossy/flaky network </td>
- <td>  <a href="https://docs.litmuschaos.io/docs/pod-network-duplication/"> Here </a> </td>
+ <td>  <a href="https://docs.litmuschaos.io/docs/pod-network-latency/"> Here </a> </td>
  </tr>
  </table>

-## Experiment CR for the pod-network-duplication experiment
+## Experiment CR for the pod-network-latency experiment

 ```
 apiVersion: litmuschaos.io/v1alpha1
 description:
   message: |
-    Injects network packet duplication on pods belonging to an app deployment
+   Injects network latency on pods belonging to an app deployment
 kind: ChaosExperiment
 metadata:
-  name: pod-network-duplication
+  name: pod-network-latency
   version: 0.1.0
 spec:
   definition: